 6. Curated Instagram Images

 Creating a cohesive Instagram account is easier than you think.
-Using images from the Styled Stock Library you can quickly create curated content for several days, or even a month in advance.
+Using images from Haute Stock, you can quickly create curated content for several days, or even a month in advance.

 Try selecting nine images from each collection (or even using one or two images and cropping them in different ways) to create a group of images that flow well together.